kottans/mock-repo/README.md

 My  [Repository for Kottans Front-End](https://github.com/Chotogde/kottans-frontend).
 :round_pushpin: don't forget to `cd mock-repo` in concole after cloning rerpository kottans/mock-repo :sweat_smile:

+## Hello, my name is Alina!
+Glad to be here with everyone.
+Thanks Kottans for such a cool course
+## Whoever reading this, I wish you luck)

 ## (=◉ᆽ◉=) .git/config
 also known as
 cat .git/config